openhab-scripters/openhab-helper-libraries/docs/_sources/Getting Started/First Steps.rst.txt

     .. group-tab:: Python

-        If you have made it to this page you should have entries from the ``hello_world.py`` script appearing in your openHAB log.
+        If you have made it to this page, you should have entries from the ``hello_world.py`` script appearing in your openHAB log.
         Let's take a closer look at what is making that happen.
         Here is the rule from ``hello_world.py``: